briandrum/codes.forchagrin.com/_chapters/chapter-1146-historic-preservation-regulations.md

 activity;

-3. _(c)_ To protect property values within the Municipality by preventing environmental changes which diminish the area’s unique historic character;
+3. _(c)_ To protect property values within the Municipality by preventing environmental changes which diminish the area's unique historic character;

 4. _(d)_ To recognize the importance of preserving structures that contribute to the traditional village land use pattern; and